Machauer-P/Prompt-U-Net-Demo/README.md

 ## Scientific Core Innovation
 Prompt U-Net transforms static segmentation into an **interactive, context-aware process**.
 Unlike "black-box" models, it leverages **In-Context Learning** to adapt to unseen anatomical structures using minimal data, while beating important baseline models.

-Due to its architectural design, the architecture achieves significantly lower computational complexity and a reduced memory footprint compared to established baselines.
+Due to its design, the architecture achieves significantly lower computational complexity and a reduced memory footprint compared to established baselines.
 These optimizations make Prompt U-Net uniquely suited for real-time, in-browser inference, bringing high-performance AI directly into clinical and laboratory workflows with zero installation.

 ---